Tax Management India. Com

 X X X X Extracts X X X X

-.....
-Subordinate Judge and derceed the suit of Radha Krishan Singh and rejected the claim of the State of Bihar.
+..... the Subordinate Judge and derceed the suit of Radha Krishan Singh and rejected the claim of the State of Bihar.
 Mr. Justice M.M.
 Prasad, however, took a different view and agreed with the trial court holding that the suit of the plaintiff was rightly dismissed.
 He accordingly have a dissenting judgment dismissing the usit plaintiff.
 It is not necessary for us to embark on the history and other circumstances of the case because Justice G.N.
 Prasad has dexterously detailed the facts and circumstances of the entire case and has candidly narrated the historical events leading to the various crucial stages through which the litigation regarding the disputed properties had passed.
 We, therefore, need not repeat what has already been fully discussed by the High Court.
 Suffice it to say that the eventful story of the present litigation opens with the death of Maharaja Harendra Kishorc Singh which took a more serious turn when his two widows, Maharani Sheoratan Kuer died on March 24, 1896 and Maharani Janki Kuer was declared incompetent to manage the estate, as a result of which the management of the entire estate was taken over by the Court of Wards.
-As the properties in question were situated .....
+As the properties in question were situ .....

 X X X X Extracts X X X X